 SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-Much of the western part of the country is ablaze with wildfires right now, and dangerous weather patterns are striking down extreme heat to the east as well.
+Much of the western part of the country is ablaze with wildfires right now.
+Dangerous weather patterns are striking down extreme heat to the east as well.
 No matter where you live, it’s vitally important to know how to stay safe and be prepared for the hottest weather outside.
-Here are some helpful tips on how to live smarter and more sustainably when dealing with dangerously hot temperatures.
+Here’s how to prepare for extreme heat.
+Check out these helpful tips on how to live smarter and more sustainably when dealing with dangerously hot temperatures.

 Keep Your House Cool

 For those living in humid areas of the country, purchasing a dehumidifier is a great way to eliminate humidity in your household.
-Your stove top and oven generate so much heat and it’s worth considering cooking outside.
-You can make your own rocket stove at no cost to you and it can be a wonderful way to connect with the outdoors.
+Your stovetop and oven generate so much heat and it’s worth considering cooking outside.
+You can make your own rocket stove at no cost to you.
+Great way to connect with the outdoors too!